 A meta-analysis examining shame found that the prevailing view (that shame is always antisocial and leads to avoidance) is incomplete (Leach & Cidam, 2015).
-This meta-analysis revealed that in certain situations, when the damage that has been done seems irreparable, shame does indeed lead to avoidance and antisocial behavior.
-When damage is reparable, however, shame can lead to the same prosocial and constructive behaviors as guilt.
+This meta-analysis revealed that in certain situations when the damage that has been done seems irreparable, shame does indeed lead to avoidance and antisocial behavior.
+When damage is repairable, however, shame can lead to the same prosocial and constructive behaviors as guilt.

-In other words, in less-serious situations where damage is reparable, guilt and shame both make a person feel bad, and motivate that person to fix the situation to feel better.
-In more-serious situations, though, where the damage seems less reparable, guilt and shame both make a person feel bad, but only guilt motivates the person to fix the damage (or as much as they can) while shame leads to avoidance of the damage.
+In other words, in less-serious situations where damage is reparable, guilt and shame both make a person feel bad and motivate that person to fix the situation to feel better.
+In more serious situations, though, where the damage seems less repairable, guilt and shame both make a person feel bad, but only guilt motivates the person to fix the damage (or as much as they can) while shame leads to avoidance of the damage.
 This indicates that shame is as prosocial as guilt in some, but not all, situations.

 In general, guilt and shame are both a response to having wronged someone.
 The difference is that guilt appears to push people to act in a more moral way to assuage their guilt, while shame appears to simply make someone feel bad about themselves (although, in some situations, shame may also push people to act in a more moral way).
 Although shame and guilt are experienced in different ways psychologically, they are also expressed in different ways behaviorally.